-Support Women and the World by Volunteering
+How to Help Empower Women of the World by Volunteering Abroad

 Want to make the most of a volunteer vacation?
 Consider volunteering to support women and girls.

-Yes, poverty, discrimination and hardship affect both men and women.
+Yes, poverty, discrimination, and hardship affect both men and women.
 But women and girls face additional obstacles.
-On the other hand, investments in women and girls have ripple effects through households, communities and countries.
+On the other hand, investments in women and girls have ripple effects through households, communities, and countries.
 Here are a few examples (statistics from www.usaid.gov and www.womendeliver.org):

 - Girls and women spend 90% of their earned income on their families, while men spend only 30-40%